ballerina-platform/module-ballerinax-twilio/README.md

 }
 ```
 ### Ringing/InProgress/Completed Voice Call Events
 This provides the listener support to the voice calls. you will need to use ngork to expose a web server running on your local machine to the internet.
-[Find more sample from here](https://github.com/ballerina-platform/module-ballerinax-twilio/tree/master/samples/listener%20samples)
+[Find more samples from here](https://github.com/ballerina-platform/module-ballerinax-twilio/tree/master/samples/listener%20samples)
 ```ballerina

 import ballerina/log;